yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/codespace.md

 ## Getting Started with a boot app
 You can find the source at [Spring Boot todo on GitHub](https://github.com/srinivasa-vasu/todo).

-- The easy way to get started with Codespaces is to simply fork this source repo and jump on to the [Setting up the Codespace environment](#setting-up-the-codespace-environment) section to launch the Codespaces environment for your forked repository.
+- The easy way to get started with Codespaces is to simply fork this [source repo](https://github.com/srinivasa-vasu/todo) and jump on to the [Setting up the Codespace environment](#setting-up-the-codespace-environment) section to launch the Codespaces environment for your forked repository.
-- If you want to set this up from scratch, then follow the below instructions to bootstrap the base project template and copy the appropriate files/content from the [source repo]((https://github.com/srinivasa-vasu/todo)).
+- If you want to set this up from scratch, then follow the below instructions to bootstrap the base project template and copy the appropriate files/content from the [source repo](https://github.com/srinivasa-vasu/todo).

 ### Initialize the base project structure
 Spring todo is a Java Spring Boot reactive app.
 However, the steps to go through the Codespaces experience are agnostic of the language/framework.
 A quick way to get started with a spring boot app is via the [Spring Initializer](https://start.spring.io).
 Generate the base project structure with Webflux, Flyway, and R2DBC dependencies.